top of page

 Discussion

 • Satan offers Jesus Christ, both a man and God’s Son, provision, power, and protection from death.
-What does Christ know about that he as Jesus must do in order to secure the things Satan tempts him with?
+What does Christ know that he as Jesus must do in order to secure the things Satan tempts him with?

 • Provision, power, and protection are all healthy good things that each of us desire and need.
 How will Jesus secure these necessities for us, Christ’s creation and adopted children?